Improved algorithms for Correlation Clustering with local objectives: Introduction

 This task is made trivial if the labeling given is consistent (transitive): if $(u,v)$ and $(v,w)$ are similar, then $(u,w)$ is similar for all vertices $u,v,w$ in $G$ (the connected components on similar edges would give an optimal clustering).
 Instead, it is assumed that the given labeling is inconsistent, i.e., it is possible that $(u,w)$ are dissimilar even though $(u,v)$ and $(v,w)$ are similar.
 For such a triplet $u,v,w$, every possible clustering incurs a disagreement on at least one edge and thus, no perfect clustering exists.
 The optimal clustering is the one which minimizes the disagreements.
 Moreover, as the number of clusters is not predefined, the optimal clustering can use anywhere from $1$ to $n$ clusters.

-The classical metric that has been used in Correlation Clustering is that of minimizing the total number of edges in disagreement.
-Let the disagreements vector be an $n$ dimensional vector indexed by the vertices where the $v$-th coordinate equals the number of disagreements at $v$.
-Thus, minimizing the total number of disagreements is equivalent to minimizing the $\ell_1$ norm of the disagreements vector. \citet*{PM16} initiated the study of more local objectives in the Correlation Clustering framework.
-They focus on complete graphs and study the minimization of $\ell_q$ norms $(q \geq 1)$ of the disagreements vector. \citet*{CGS17} studied the problem of minimizing the $\ell_\infty$ norm of the disagreements vector (also known as Min Max Correlation Clustering) for general graphs.
+Minimizing the total weight of edges in disagreement is the objective that has received the most consideration in literature.
+Define the disagreements vector be an $n$ dimensional vector indexed by the vertices where the $v$-th coordinate equals the number of disagreements at $v$.
+Thus, minimizing the total number of disagreements is equivalent to minimizing the $\ell_1$ norm of the disagreements vector. \citet*{PM16} initiated the study of local objectives in the Correlation Clustering framework.
+They focus on complete graphs and study the minimization of $\ell_q$ norms $(q \geq 1)$ of the disagreements vector -- for which they provided a $48$ approximation algorithm. \citet*{CGS17} gave an improved $7$ approximation algorithm for minimizing $\ell_q$ disagreements on complete graphs.
+They also studied the problem of minimizing the $\ell_\infty$ norm of the disagreements vector (also known as Min Max Correlation Clustering) for arbitrary graphs, for which they provided a $O(\sqrt{n})$ approximation.

 For higher values of $q$ (particularly $q=\infty$), a clustering optimized for minimizing the $\ell_q$ norm prioritizes reducing the disagreements at vertices that are worst off.
 Thus, such metrics are very unforgiving in most cases as it is possible that in the optimal clustering there is only one vertex with high disagreements while every other vertex has low disagreements.
-Thus, one is forced to infer the most pessimistic picture about the overall clustering.
+Hence, one is forced to infer the most pessimistic picture about the overall clustering.
 The $\ell_2$ norm is a solution to this tension between the $\ell_1$ and $\ell_\infty$ objectives.
 The $\ell_2$ norm of the disagreements vector takes into account the disagreements at each vertex while also penalizing the vertices with high disagreements more heavily.
 Thus, a clustering optimized for the minimum $\ell_2$ norm gives a more balanced clustering as it takes into consideration both the global and local picture.

+Recently, \cite*{AKS} introduced an alternative min max objective for correlation clustering (which we call AKS min max objective).
+For a cluster $C \subseteq V$, let us refer to similar edges with exactly one endpoint in $C$ and dissimilar edges with both endpoints in $C$ as edges in disagreements with respect to $C$.
+We call the weight of all edges in disagreement with $C$ the cost of $C$.
+Then, the AKS min max objective asks to find a clustering $C_1,\dots, C_T$ that minimizes the maximum cost $C_i$. \cite{AKS} give an $O(\log n)$ approximation algorithm for this objective.

 \textbf{Our contributions. } In this paper, we provide positive and negative results for Correlation Clustering with the $\ell_q$ objective.
 We first study the problem of minimizing disagreements on arbitrary graphs.
 We present the first approximation algorithm minimizing any $\ell_q$ norm $(q \geq 1)$ of the disagreements vector.